-- Physically challenged racers will compete with the Bronze Division racers of their age group.
+- Physically challenged racers will compete with the Bronze Division racers.
 Physically Challenged racers will start first on their race venue.

 - Telemark racers will compete with the Bronze Division racers within their age and gender group.

 - The snowboard division will compete on its own course with snowboard gate panels.

-- Competitors will compete on one of six race venues depending on their age and division.
+- Competitors will compete on one of five race venues depending on their age and division.

 - For example: if you race on the yellow course on Thursday you will race on the green course on Friday.